itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 ### Enable `sudo` for Regular User

-The [Sudo](https://wiki.archlinux.org/title/Sudo) package allows the regular user to perform administrative tasks securely when given permission.
+The [Sudo](https://wiki.archlinux.org/title/Sudo) tool allows the regular user to perform administrative tasks securely when given permission.

 To set a user as `sudo`: